SreenandaSai-Dasari/Classification_and_Data_Imbalance/README.md

 *   **Data Modeling:**             In this step, I have performed operations such as creating Dummy variables, Scaling and train - test split to get the modeling stack ready.

-*  **Linear Regression Assumptions:**   In this step, I did few checks such as VIF which is used to detect multi collinearity among the independent variables.
+*  **Classification Algorithms**   In this step, I did few checks such as VIF which is used to detect multi collinearity among the independent variables.

 *  **Hyperparameter Tuning:**           I have used Recursive Feature Elimination method along with Grid Search technique to determine the optimal number of features to be used in the model.